Start-Out/todo-or-not/README.md

 more details on the GitHub Issues integration!

 [Try it out! (see on PyPi)](https://pypi.org/project/todo-or-not/)
-Or, if you are using Arch Linux, their is an [AUR Package](https://aur.archlinux.org/packages/python-todo-or-not) maintained by @mward25.
+Or, if you are using Arch Linux, there is an [AUR Package](https://aur.archlinux.org/packages/python-todo-or-not) maintained by @mward25.

 ```bash
 pip install --upgrade todo-or-not